Skip to contents

 Template

 The template field is mostly used to control the appearance of the site.
 See vignette("customise") for details.
+But it's also used to control

 • noindex: true will suppress indexing of your pages by search engines: